For all middle school educators who are itinerant, half-time, or split among multiple schools, welcome aboard!

 To the lone wolves out there, I, too, have howled and moaned at the full moon.
 Meanwhile, I have told myself that I will not give up the fight yet.
 In the midst of my inefficiency, I have discovered some gems on how to survive being itinerant.

-- Waiting is the highest virtue in a tech-savvy world: Work with mature and confident teachers who will welcome you to their classrooms to work with their students.
-After a year or two, you will see some teachers approaching you to take their teaching to the next level.
-You will end up working with some of the best teachers in the building.
+- Waiting is the highest virtue: Work with mature and confident teachers who will welcome you to their classrooms to give access to their students.
+After a year or two, you will see some teachers approaching you to take their craft to the next level.
+You will end up working with some of the best teachers in each school building.
 There are always 1 or 2 teachers whose teaching methods are rooted in who they are.
 As Tamara has shared on her blog, we understand that for some strange reason, others find you repulsive and cocky because of what you represent.
-Waiting makes a difference.
+Waiting will become a dynamic space for you.

 - Find a mentor for personal growth: Since the nature of your job is closely tied to the misconceptions and myths your colleagues may have about what you do and who you serve, your presence may steer some teachers away from you.
 Since you are the only resource person in the building for the high-ability or high-potential students, others will probably measure you up from different lens depending on their past experiences working with the gifted population in their classrooms.
 Teachers work closely with interventionists who are experts for middle and bottom down, and assume that intermediate to top students are “fine on their own”.

 - Keep a journal to reflect your daily engagement.
 What I also suggest is that you carry a notebook for journaling.
 Why?
-Instead of writing down your schedule that doesn’t exist, reflect on your practices, interaction, and other ideas that come to your mind.
+Instead of writing down your schedule that reinforces that your work doesn’t matter, reflect on your practices, interaction, and other ideas that come to your mind.
 Don’t get caught up worrying about fitting yourself into a Professional Learning Community or instructional teams.
 At this point, cherish and honor the few teachers you have worked with and celebrate the students who you have reached out and have grown.

 Do you feel like a lone wolf in your professional learning community?
 In your school?
 How do you cope with incompetency, inefficiency, or loneliness?